Wall Street's Insights Into Key Metrics Ahead of Crocs (CROX) Q1 Earnings

 Wall Street analysts forecast that Crocs (CROX) will report quarterly earnings of $2.22 per share in its upcoming release, pointing to a year-over-year decline of 14.9%.
 It is anticipated that revenues will amount to $882.6 million, exhibiting a decline of 0.2% compared to the year-ago quarter.

-The consensus EPS estimate for the quarter has been revised 1.2% lower over the last 30 days to the current level.
-This reflects how the analysts covering the stock have collectively reevaluated their initial estimates during this timeframe.
+The consensus EPS estimate for the quarter has undergone a downward revision of 1.2% in the past 30 days, bringing it to its present level.
+This represents how the covering analysts, as a whole, have reassessed their initial estimates during this timeframe.

 Before a company reveals its earnings, it is vital to take into account any changes in earnings projections.
 These revisions play a pivotal role in predicting the possible reactions of investors toward the stock.
 Multiple empirical studies have consistently shown a strong association between trends in earnings estimates and the short-term price movements of a stock.

-Given this perspective, it's time to examine the average forecasts of specific Crocs metrics that are routinely monitored and predicted by Wall Street analysts.
+Bearing this in mind, let's now explore the average estimates of specific Crocs metrics that are commonly monitored and projected by Wall Street analysts.

 The average prediction of analysts places 'Revenues- Crocs Brand' at $687.47 million.
-The estimate suggests a change of +6% year over year.
+The estimate points to a change of +6% from the year-ago quarter.

-It is projected by analysts that the 'Revenues- HEYDUDE Brand' will reach $193.87 million.
+The collective assessment of analysts points to an estimated 'Revenues- HEYDUDE Brand' of $193.87 million.
 The estimate suggests a change of -17.6% year over year.

 View all Key Company Metrics for Crocs here>>>